 Will the Philippine children for adoption speak English?

 The Philippine children for adoption will speak Filipino or Tagalog.
 In 1987 Filipino and English were named as the native languages of the Philippines.
 There are between 120 and 175 languages spoken in the Philippines.
-To help communications between regions, English is widely spoken in the Philippines and is the considered their second language.
+To help communications between regions, English is widely spoken in the Philippines and is considered their second language.

 I am ready to begin my Philippine adoption.
 How do I get started?